8 Plumbing Tips for New Homeowners

 - Water stains on the ceilings and walls

-- Cup plunger for clogged sinks, tubs and showers
+- Cup plunger for backed up sinks, tubs and showers

 - Flange plunger for clogged toilets